 Google Chrome is the most-used browser in the US and the world, on desktop computers and phones.
-If you use Chrome, it’s critical that you take the time to set your security and privacy settings.
+If you use Chrome, you must take the time to set your security and privacy settings.

 Google is known for building strong security into its software, and Chrome has a track record of good security.
 However, Google is also known for not respecting user privacy.
 As an advertising company, it’s in Google’s best interests to collect data about its users and use that data for its advertising.
 For this reason, many privacy-minded people choose not to use Google Chrome.
 But, because Chrome is so popular, I want to let you Chrome users know how you can use it more securely and privately.